soheeparklee/soheeparklee.github.io/_posts/2024-7-25-OS-2process-thread.md

 - asymmetric multi processing
 - symmetric multi processing

-👍🏻 secure(solve memory invasion problem at OS level) <br>
+- 👍🏻 secure(solve memory invasion problem at OS level) <br>
+- 👍🏻 save cost(if all CPUs share data in one disk)
+- 👍🏻 as process has independent resource, does not affect other processes
-👎🏻 each process has each memory, overhead problem ➡️ context switching <br>
+- 👎🏻 each process has each memory, if lots of context switching ➡️ overhead problem<br>
+- 👎🏻 might be slow

+> 💡 **When should we use multi processing instead of multi threading?** <br>
+>
+> > - need distinction betweeen process memory <br>
+> > - need process to have independent space address <br>

 ## ⭐️ Context Switching